-Title of the course: Technical drawing and documentation NEPTUN-code: RKXMR1ABNE Weekly teaching hours: lecture+practical work+lab work 1+0+2 Credit: 3 Exam type: tm Course leader: Bodáné Rita Kendrovics Dr Position: associate professor Required preliminary knowledge (with code too): -
+Title of the course: NEPTUN-code: Weekly teaching Credit: 3 Technical drawing and RKXMR1ABNE hours: Exam type: tm documentation, CAD lecture+practical work+lab work 1+0+2 Course leader: Position: Required preliminary knowledge (with Rita Kendrovics-Boda, Dr. associate professor code too): -

 The aim of this course is to provide an introduction to drawing fundamentals and to develop drawing skills of students.
-The first part of the course covers such topics as layout of Technical Drawings, line styles, lettering, scale, geometric construction, transformation, projection (ortographic projection, central or perspective projection, oblique projection), axonometric view (isometric, diametric, Cavalier etc.).
-The second part of the course focuses on topics as follows: sketching, dimensioning, sectioning, fits and tolarences, surfaces roughness, symbolical representation, detail and assembly drawing.
+The first part of the course covers such topics as layout of Technical Drawings, line styles, lettering, scale, geometric construction, transformation, projection (orthographic projection, central or perspective projection, oblique projection), axonometric view (isometric, diametric, Cavalier etc.).
+The second part of the course focuses on topics as follows: sketching, dimensioning, sectioning, fits and tolerances, surfaces roughness, symbolical representation, detail and assembly drawing.

-In possession of state-of-the-art IT skills, being able to use professional databases and certain design, modelling, and simulation softwares depending on their specialty.
+In possession of state-of-the-art IT skills, being able to use professional databases and certain design, modelling, and simulation software depending on their specialty.